deephaven/deephaven-core/README.md

  1. a `deephaven-core` directory containing the source code.
  2. Docker images containing everything needed to launch Deephaven.

-### Run Deephaven Database (Python)
+### Run Deephaven (Python)

 From the `deephaven-core` directory, run
 ```
     docker-compose up
 ```
-This will start the database.
+This will start Deephaven.
 The console will fill with status and logging output.

 Killing the process (e.g. `Ctrl+C`) will stop Deephaven.

-### Run Deephaven Database (Groovy)
+### Run Deephaven (Groovy)

 From the `deephaven-core` directory, run
 ```
     docker-compose --env-file default_groovy.env up
 ```
-This will start the database.
+This will start Deephaven.
 The console will fill with status and logging output.

 Killing the process (e.g. `Ctrl+C`) will stop Deephaven.

 ### Run Deephaven IDE

-Once Deephaven Database is running, you can launch a Deephaven IDE in your web browser.
+Once Deephaven is running, you can launch a Deephaven IDE in your web browser.
 Deephaven IDE allows you to interactively analyze data and develop new analytics.

-- If Deephaven Database is running locally, navigate to [http://localhost:10000/ide/](http://localhost:10000/ide/).
+- If Deephaven is running locally, navigate to [http://localhost:10000/ide/](http://localhost:10000/ide/).
-- If Deephaven Database is running remotely, navigate to `http://<hostname>:10000/ide/`, where `<hostname>` is the address of the machine Deephaven Database is running on.
+- If Deephaven is running remotely, navigate to `http://<hostname>:10000/ide/`, where `<hostname>` is the address of the machine Deephaven is running on.

 ![alt_text](docs/images/ide_startup.png "Deephaven IDE")